-Do you feel intimidated by the thought of breastfeeding in public?
+Do you feel intimidated by the thought of and are also wondering how to breastfeed in public?
 I know I did before I tried it the first time.
 It felt very strange to think that I would sit somewhere and expose my breasts to just about anyone.

 Well that’s not how to do it.
 It is entirely possible to breastfeed in public without showing any skin at all.
 You just have to practice a bit and wear the right kind of top and bra.

 If you dare to start breastfeeding in public, life will be much easier.
 Particularly during your baby’s first months, he is likely to be quite unpredictable when it comes to wanting to nurse.

 When traveling, breastfeeding is so convenient!
 You know that your baby gets the nutrition he needs, you don’t have to worry about finding food that your baby likes and the water quality is not a problem either.
 So if you plan a trip, don’t quit breastfeeding jut before you go!

 Below you’ll find tips on how to make breastfeeding in public as comfortable as possible for you.

 - Bring a blanket or a nursing cover